-Because of the amount of effort that is expected to be put forth in college level courses, students are limited to a maximum of 20 hours of course work each semester.
-Exceptions to this rule can be granted by the academic dean in which the student's program is located or by the Vice President for Student Services.
+Because of the amount of effort that is expected to be put forth in college-level courses, students are limited to a maximum of 20 hours of course work each semester.
+Exceptions to this rule may be granted by the Vice President for Instructional Services.